tomcl/HowToUseGitTJWC/README.md

   * Amend Last Commit
   * Commit

-`Git --amend` is recommended.
+`git commit --amend --all` is recommended.

 ### Git Reset

 Sometimes you want to abandon unsaved changes in working files and return to the last commit.
-The command here is `git reset --hard` which will need to be executed from a command line.
+The command here is `git reset --hard --all` which will need to be executed from a command line.
 This command permanently deletes any unsaved changes, so be careful.

 ## Advanced Git Methods